mekb-turtle/odus/README.md

 TODO:

-- [ ] pwfeedback, show asterisks instead of blank text when typing the password
+- [ ] pwfeedback, show asterisks instead of blank text when typing the password [odus, askpass, ggetty]
-- [ ] have a cooldown on asking for the password, so it isn't annoying, but could reduce security
+- [ ] have a cooldown on asking for the password, so it isn't annoying, but could reduce security [odus]